csommerl/js120/lesson2/lesson2_notes.md

 1. `Object.getOwnPropertyNames(obj).includes(prop)`
 2. `Object.keys(obj).includes(prop)`

-Both of these will retrieve only the object's own properties, and not any properties higher in the prototypal chain.
+Both of these will retrieve only the object's own properties, and not any properties higher in the prototype chain.
 But the difference between them is that whereas `Object.getOwnPropertyNames` will get all the object's properties (whether enumerable or not), `Object.keys` will get only the object's enumerable properties.

 #### Enumerability (supplemented with material from 2.3)